Questions for Couples in Every Stage

 Personal conversation starters for couples

-- What do you need in order to feel loved, happy, fulfilled, and secure?
+- What do you need to feel loved, happy, fulfilled, and secure?

 - How would you like me to comfort you when you’re sad?